-University is a wonderful incubator of ideas.
-A 15-minute coffee break in the café can turn into an hour spent chatting about gender theory with that girl who never wears shoes.
-A quick trip to the uni hall of your chosen drug dealer can turn into a long, long discussion of the idea that – just think about it, man – we are all living inside a computer.
+College is a wonderful incubator of ideas.
+A 15-minute coffee break in the cafeteria can turn into an hour spent chatting about gender theory with that girl who never wears shoes.
+A quick trip to the dorm drug dealer can turn into a long, long discussion of the idea that—just think about it, man— we are all living inside a computer.
 The nation's universities are places of experimentation, where kids try on various adult skins to see which one fits.
-One week you're trying to get into scotch, the next you're attempting to have serious conversations about Kant with a traffic cone on your head.
+One week you're trying to get into scotch, the next you're attempting serious conversations about Kant and Foucault after half-listening to lectures about them.

-As graduation draws closer, your weird child-adult hybrid self will be moving on from this comforting cocoon and entering the world of the workforce, where most conversations are about the weather, how you get to and from work and how much you want to quit your job.
-So, class of 2015, stop for a second of reflection before you traverse the same road of toil as your forefathers and foremothers, and look back at the conversations that you only ever have when you possess the naive confidence and enthusiasm of an undergrad.
+As graduation season nears, many of these child/adult hybrids will be moving on from this comforting cocoon and entering the world of the workforce, where most conversations are about the weather, how you get to and from work, and how much you want to quit your job.
+So, class of 2015, stop for a second of reflection before you embark down the same road of toil your forefathers and foremothers trod down, and look back at the conversations that you only ever have when you have the naive confidence and enthusiasm of an undergrad.

 The Argument Over Who Is More of an Alcoholic

 "I'm drunk right now.
-And I haven't eaten anything this week except for burger noodles.
-I'm way worse of an alcoholic than you."
+And I haven't eaten anything this week except for Everclear and coconut yogurt.
+I'm way worse of an alcoholic."

-"Yeah, but I woke up drunk from last night, then eyeballed a K Cider to get rid of my hangover, then went to my dissertation meeting, and I swear my supervisor had to leave the room because the stench of booze on me was so sickening to him."
+"Yeah, but I woke up drunk from last night, then had a beer to get rid of my hangover.
+I just went to my professor's office hours, and I was drunk for the whole meeting."

-Once you know someone who has done terrible shit while drinking and gone to rehab and made the AA-mandated apology rounds – or: if you become that person yourself – jokes about alcoholism get a lot less funny.
-At a certain point, if someone says, "I'm an alcoholic," you go very quiet instead of smirk-bragging about that time you had a few Jägerbombs.
+Once you know someone who has done terrible shit while drinking and gone to rehab and made the AA-mandated apology rounds—or if you become that person yourself—jokes about alcoholism get a lot less funny.
+At a certain point, if someone says, "I'm an alcoholic," you get quiet instead of smirk-bragging about crushing a case of Busch.

 That One About the Nature of Truth

-"Er, actually mate, I don't think you can even make that assumption about Godard's quote-unquote artistic intentions, because like how do you know what was going on inside his actual head?"
+"Um, actually, I don't think you can even make that assumption about Goddard's quote-unquote artistic intentions."

 "Right?
 Like, what is art, even, until someone interprets it?"